DiVincenzo's criteria: Initialising qubits to a simple fiducial state

 All models of quantum and classical computation are based on performing operations on states maintained by qubits or bits and measuring and reporting a result, a procedure that is dependent on the initial state of the system.
 In particular, the unitarity nature of quantum mechanics makes initialisation of the qubits extremely important.
 In many cases, initialisation is accomplished by letting the system anneal to the ground state.
 This is of particular importance when you consider quantum error correction, a procedure to perform quantum processes that are robust against certain types of noise and that require a large supply of freshly initialised qubits, which places restrictions on how fast the initialisation can be.

 An example of annealing is described in a 2005 paper by Petta, et al., where a Bell pair of electrons is prepared in quantum dots.
 This procedure relies on T1 to anneal the system, and the paper focuses on measuring the T2 relaxation time of the quantum-dot system and gives an idea of the timescales involved (milliseconds), which would be a fundamental roadblock, given that then the decoherence time is shorter than the initialisation time.
 Alternate approaches (usually involving optical pumping) have been developed to reduce the initialisation time and improve the fidelity of the procedure.

-Long relevant decoherence times
+Long relevant coherence times

 Decoherence is a problem experienced in large, macroscopic quantum computation systems.
 The quantum resources used by quantum computing models (superposition or entanglement) are quickly destroyed by decoherence.
 Long decoherence times are desired, much longer than the average gate time, so that decoherence can be combated with error correction or dynamical decoupling.
 In solid-state NMR using nitrogen-vacancy centers, the orbital electron experiences short decoherence times, making computations problematic; the proposed solution has been to encode the qubit in the nuclear spin of the nitrogen atom, thus increasing the decoherence time.
 In other systems, such as the quantum dot, issues with strong environmental effects limit the T2 decoherence time.
 Systems that can be manipulated quickly (through strong interactions) tend to experience decoherence via these very same strong interactions, and so there is a trade-off between ability to implement control and increased decoherence.